input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

              };
     }

-`h$wrapBuffer` is a utility function that does the allocation for the typed array, and stores extra fields to coerce the data in the `buf` payload efficiently.
+`h$wrapBuffer` is a utility function that does some offset checks and performs the allocation for the typed views as described above.

 <a id="orgfa8aeb4"></a>